ryan-a-baker/ryanbakerio/_posts/2019-08-25-first-post.md

 I know for sure I'm going to be posting tech stuff here, and I'll probably throw in some non-tech stuff occasionally.
 I have just way too many hobbies not to.

-Check out my about me page for my bio, and the links at the bottom of the page for my LinkedIn, Github, and twitter (something I really need to do more of) accounts.
+Check out my about me page for my bio, and the links at the bottom of the page for my LinkedIn, Github, and Twitter (something I really need to do more of) accounts.